richmamrosh-source/AMDARviewer/CAPABILITIES.md

 # ACARS Tracks & Soundings — Capability Summary

-**A desktop tool for viewing aircraft-based weather observations — and for finding the aircraft whose sensors are lying.**
+**A desktop tool for viewing aircraft-based weather observations — and for finding the aircraft whose sensors are defective.**

 Built by a retired National Weather Service meteorologist.
 Runs locally on any Windows PC. ~7,000 lines of Python and browser JavaScript.
 No Java, no plugins,